Internal-Compiler-Error/blog/content/posts/random-numbers-in-C++.md

 ## Source of Randomness
 Computers are deterministic machines, so how do non-deterministic events occur from deterministic machines?
-Technically you can't, computers use pseudo-random number generators.
+They don't, computers use pseudo-random number generators.
 Which given an initial state, will spit out deterministic results.
 However, similar to a hash function, a slight change in input will result in very different outputs.
 So what we actually need to do, is figure out how to set up the initial states in a random fashion.